Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits

 \paragraph{Neural Bandits}

 Neural bandits combine deep neural networks (DNNs) with contextual bandit algorithms.
-This setting leverages the representation power of DNNs and insights from neural tangent kernel (NTK) theory \citep{jacot2018neural}.
-NeuralUCB \citep{zhou2020neural} builds confidence sets using DNN-derived random features to enable UCB-style exploration.
-NeuralTS \citep{zhang2021neural} extends Thompson Sampling to this setting by using a neural estimator to approximate the posterior over rewards.
-To improve computational efficiency, Neural-LinUCB \citep{xu2022neural} uses DNNs to learn a deep representation but only adds shallow exploration in the last layer.
-NeuralLCB \citep{nguyen-tang2022offline} studies offline neural bandits and uses a neural lower confidence bound to take pessimistic decisions under uncertainty.
-To further reduce the compute burden of explicit exploration, NPR \citep{jia2022learning} learns a neural bandit model with perturbed rewards following PHE type of exploration \citep{kveton2020perturbed,kveton2020randomized}, avoiding separate exploration updates.
+This setting leverages the representation power of DNNs and insights from neural tangent kernel (NTK) theory \citep{jacot2018neural}. \texttt{Neural-UCB} \citep{zhou2020neural} builds confidence sets using DNN-derived random features to enable UCB-style exploration. \texttt{Neural-TS} \citep{zhang2021neural} extends Thompson Sampling to this setting by using a neural estimator to approximate the posterior over rewards. \texttt{Neural-LCB} \citep{nguyen-tang2022offline} studies offline neural bandits and uses a neural lower confidence bound to take pessimistic decisions under uncertainty.
+To reduce the compute burden of explicit exploration, \icml{\texttt{Neural-PHE}} \citep{jia2022learning} learns a neural bandit model with perturbed rewards, avoiding separate exploration updates.
 Subsequent work explores added networks for exploitation \citep{ban2022eenet}, provable guarantees with smooth activations \citep{salgia2023provably}, and extensions to combinatorial selection \citep{hwang2023combinatorial, atalar2025neural, wang2025neural}, where the learner selects a subset (e.g., multiple arms under constraints) each round and receives a corresponding reward.